Consideration of Lords amendments

 I am grateful to the Security Minister for his opening remarks, and for his tone and the consensual approach he has taken.
 We most definitely do not agree on everything, and we have robust exchanges across the Dispatch Box, but we try to work together constructively on these serious matters whenever we can.
 I am grateful to him for accepting Lords amendment 1 to clause 3, which has caused controversy in the past.
 The clause deals with a situation in which it was previously illegal to download these terrible recruiting videos but not illegal to stream them.
 We have to have a situation in which both are illegal.
 We cannot have a situation in which watching something later on is illegal but watching it at the time is not.
 This has been difficult to deal with, and there is no perfect way to capture it in legislation.

 As the Minister knows, I was also concerned about the three clicks approach, and I am pleased that the Government have dropped it.
 Dropping it has not, as some suggested, led to a situation in which one click could lead to an offence being committed.
 The Bill sets out clearly that anyone inadvertently clicking in that way would not be covered by the offence.
-I was concerned that the reasonable excuse defence mechanism had been put on to the face of the Bill, particularly in relation to journalists and academics, and I am pleased that the Government have now accepted those concessions.
+I was concerned that the reasonable excuse defence mechanism went put on to the face of the Bill, particularly in relation to journalists and academics, and I am pleased that the Government have now accepted those concessions.
 It is clear that in the years ahead we will have to look at precisely how the clause works in practice, but it is important to send a clear message that streaming these terrible videos is equally as awful as downloading them and watching them later on.

 On designated areas, the Security Minister quoted what I said in the Commons because this measure was introduced at a very late stage and I was unable to have that discussion with him in Committee.
 We do not oppose the overall aim of dealing with so-called foreign fighters, but the clause needed significant work.
 Again, I am pleased with the work that has been done and I pay tribute to my Labour colleagues in the Lords and those of other parties there who have put in the work and time to improve the clause.
 I am also grateful to the Minister for accepting the changes.